Reimagine learning with 2 to 5 year old children and their families.

 Benjamin Scherrer, Co-founder

-Ben grew up in the woods of the Pacific Northwest before teaching in places around the world.
+Ben grew up learning in the wilds of the Pacific Northwest.
 He has worked with international development organizations to design curriculum and other hands-on learning materials.
-He is completing his graduate studies in mobile and community-based school programs at Harvard University. email@example.com
+He is completing his graduate studies in mobile and community-based school programs at Harvard University. firstname.lastname@example.org

 Mariam Rashid, Co-founder

-Mariam is a true global citizen, teaching and authoring curricula for international organizations in East Africa and United States.
+Mariam is a university instructor and has authored curricula for international organizations in East Africa and United States.
 Her research interests include girl's and women's empowerment and community education through the process of co-creation.
 She is a University Instructor and facilitates programs in diversity and equity.

 At Wildhood, we use techniques from the Forest School movement, most popular in Europe, as seen in this feature.